emilyriederer/xaringan_columns/README.md

 ## How-To Use

-To use this macro, you would need to save `table_macro.js` and `table.css` in your project's directory.
+To use this macro, you would need to save `cols_macro.js` and `cols.css` in your project's directory.
 Then, reference these files in your YAML header.
 An example of this step is the YAML header of `demo.Rmd`:

 ```markdown
 ---